-That is why I want to briefly point out the different effects layout has on a reader.
-In this blog article, I offer four scientifically proven reasons to devote more time to correctly designing your text.
+That is why I want to briefly point out the layout of the different effects has on a reader.
+In this blog, I offer 4 scientifically proven reasons to devote more time to correctly designing your text.
 This is partially intended as an introduction to a series of forthcoming blog articles which describe best practices for creating work instructions and procedures.

 1. Less initial resistance